absaaraslam/absaaraslam/README.md

 # Hi, Absaar.
-Student, owner of motivation that stems from nothing within.
+Coder, owner of motivation that stems from nothing within.